champion-chenpeng/ucsd_cse232b/README.md

 	- usage
 		- 		java -jar target/CSE-232B-M1.jar src/test/resources/XPath0.txt
 	- then the xpath_result.xml will appear under root dir
+2. Test
+	- run under root dir
+		- 		mvn test
+	- current tests:
+		- SingleQueryTest: test one-line input file query without content check
+		- ContentCompareTest: compare the query result of current version with a stable version, currently just compare the text, further can compare the DOM tree.
+(But with same JAXP API, the same DOM tree lead to same XML)

 ### TBD
 1. Optimize the implementation the project.
 (To make sure originality), directions:
+	- OOD in Engine
-	- OOD,
+		- modify helpers
-		- ex. remove helpers etc
+		- remove global variable paramNodes
 	- [ ] simplicity,
-		- ex. use regular expression in .g4 (|) to simply it
+		- ~~ex. use regular expression in .g4 (|) to simply it~~(Expand all the or case and use label to be more modularized in Visitor design)
 2. add tests to cover all the test case from instructor
-	- [ ] 5 xpath query string
+	- ~~[ ] 5 xpath query string~~(Instructor said only one query per input file)
-		- modify the Main interface
-			- read queries line by line, and output correspondingly
 	- modify the XMLProcessor
 		- store all the data, instead of DEFAULT
 	- additional query
 	- Autometically check the answer? (manually is acceptible)